Skip to content

 San Petronio (Basilica of St. Petronius)

-This is one of the famous attractions in Bologna, as it is the 10th largest church in the world and it is located in the Piazza Maggiore.
-The church was built in 1390 and the façade wasn’t completed at all, where the lower part of it was colored marble stonework and the top part is bare and contains exposed brown brickwork.
-In the inner part of the church, you will see colorful and frescoed walls with high ceilings and stained-glass windows.
-Also inside you will be able to see Cassini’s 67-meter long meridian line which is drawn into the marble floor.
+This is one of the most famous attractions in Bologna, as it is the 10th largest church in the world and is located in Piazza Maggiore.
+The church was built in 1390, and the façade wasn’t completed.
+The lower part was coloured marble stonework, and the top was bare and contained exposed brown brickwork.
+In the inner part of the church, you will see colourful and frescoed walls with high ceilings and stained-glass windows.
+Also inside, you will be able to see Cassini’s 67-meter-long meridian line, which is drawn into the marble floor.

 Bologna Archaeological Museum

-The National Gallery is located in the old university complex and it is also near the Piazza Maggiore.
-The gallery is divided into two sections: the Accademia Clementina and the Gallery of the Academy of Fine Arts.
-The Accademia Clementina contains a lot of wonderful Byzantine paintings from the 13th century and the other gallery contains other works through centuries.
+The National Gallery is located in the old university complex near Piazza Maggiore.
+It is divided into two sections: the Accademia Clementina and the Academy of Fine Arts Gallery.
+The Accademia Clementina contains many wonderful Byzantine paintings from the 13th century, and the other gallery includes works from different centuries.

 Archiginnasio Anatomical Theater

-The Archiginnasio is located on the Piazza Galvani and was built in the 16th century.
-This building is a magnificent example of historical architecture and it was the former main building of the University of Bologna.
-The Anatomical Theatre dates back to the 17th century, and it was built in wood and it comprises a small room where medical students once learned about anatomy by watching as corpses were dissected and there are carved statues of famous medical practitioners.
+The Archiginnasio, located on Piazza Galvani, was built in the 16th century.
+This magnificent example of historical architecture was the former main building of the University of Bologna.
+The Anatomical Theatre, built of wood, dates back to the 17th century.
+It comprises a small room where medical students once learned about anatomy by watching as corpses were dissected, and there are carved statues of famous medical practitioners.

 San Domenico (St. Dominic Church)